 Beyond Champagne: The Rise of English Sparkling Wine

 At that time, there were a handful of wineries and vineyards dotted across Kent and Sussex.
 Nothing like what is there now.
-The growth in English wine production over the last decade has been extraordinary: WineGB, the organisation that represents all the British wineries, now counts over 1,000 vineyards across the country.
-But the moment that truly changed everything happened earlier.
+The growth in English wine production over the last decade has been extraordinary: WineGB, the organisation that represents British wineries, now counts over 1,000 vineyards across the country.
+The moment that truly changed everything happened earlier.
 In 2003, Nyetimber, a West Sussex estate planted on ancient chalk, entered a blind tasting at the Sparkling Wine World Championships and beat Bollinger and Louis Roederer.
 French Champagne houses, outperformed by an English wine that most people had never heard of.

 Most Americans we speak to have never heard of English sparkling wine.
 That is not a criticism; it is simply the reality.
 Only about 4% of English wine leaves the UK, and most of that goes to Scandinavia.
 So unless you have been paying particularly close attention, there is no reason you would know that England has quietly become a serious challenger to Champagne.